-Generally, if a Session List identifies a golf course or player that the remote device does not have on file, the remote application will install that data on the device.
+Generally, if a Session List identifies a golf course or player that the remote device does not have on file, the remote application will install it on the device from the incoming data.
 The ability to enter scores for Scorecards built from a Session List should usually be prohibited (locked) until the user of the device asks to do so.
 In a large event with multiple remote devices, this protection ensures that mobile users enter scores only for the players for whom they're responsible.